dbos-inc/dbos-docs/docs/getting-started/quickstart.md

 # DBOS Quickstart

-This guide shows how to deploy a simple "Hello" app to the cloud in about 2 minutes.
+This guide shows how to deploy a simple "Hello" app to DBOS Cloud in about 2 minutes.
 After that, it provides instructions for running this app locally on your system.

 ## Deploy Your First App to the Cloud